BioPAX/validator/biopax-validator-command/src/main/resources/README.txt

 file:path/file.owl - to check a single file;
-classpath:path/file.owl - to check a file that can be found in java classpath (currently it's relative to the 'build' directory). http://www.link.to/somer-biopax/ - to validate from a URL resource (remote file or service) pc:123456 - to retrieve and check a pathway from Pathway Commons list:input.txt - execute lines, each like the above, from the specified 'batch' file
+classpath:path/file.owl - to check a file that can be found in java classpath (currently it's relative to the 'build' directory). http://www.link.to/somer-biopax/ - to validate from a URL resource (remote file or service) list:input.txt - execute lines, each like the above, from the specified 'batch' file

 Validation messages will be written to the STDERR, unless user specified a file name.